Code-Institute-Submissions/Wbwren-waste-matters_MayResub/README.md

 4. Click 'Create repository'

-5. Open the repository in Gitpod
+5. Open the repository in preferred integrated development environment

 6. Save changes by clicking the save button